Council of Religious Leaders of Metropolitan Chicago

 Episcopal Church Women

-The is centered in congregations and empowers women to do Christ’s ministry in the world.
+The Episcopal Church Women (ECW) ministry is centered in congregations and empowers women to do Christ’s ministry in the world.

 Members of the diocese wishing to apply for a grant must contact the Chicago diocesan coordinator.